robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-06-19 19:17:18 UTC
+**Last Updated:** 2025-06-19 19:41:10 UTC

 **Status:** Maintenance
 **Reason:** The panda cam is currently undergoing scheduled maintenance or technical updates.
-**Recommendation:** Please check back later; the webcam feed should be available again soon.
+**Recommendation:** Visitors should check back later; the webcam feed is temporarily unavailable but will be restored soon.
-**Technical Note:** The status image indicates a maintenance message in red text on a gray background, with a timestamp of 19:17 UTC for the next check.
+**Technical Note:** The image indicates a maintenance message with a timestamp of 19:41 UTC, and the background is gray with red border and text, signifying an intentional system status update.

+**Blog Summary:**
-**Blog Summary:** Our panda cam is temporarily offline for maintenance but will be back soon.
-Thanks for your patience while we ensure everything runs smoothly!
+Our panda cam is temporarily offline for maintenance.
+We appreciate your patience and look forward to sharing adorable panda moments again soon!

 ---